 - Avoid Sweets

-So that you’re not travelling with hyperactive children.
+So that you’re not traveling with hyperactive children.
 Enough Said.

 - Car Seats

 Make sure your child’s car seat or booster seat is not only comfortable, but also that it meets the minimum safety requirements for car seats and boosters of each state you will be driving through.
 Requirements vary from state to state.
 And a 7 year old who doesn’t need a booster at home, may very well require one at your destination.
 If you will be traveling in several different vehicles (such as taxis) use a universal model carseat which which works with all kinds of seatbelts.

 Even if you don’t have a baby, baby wipes are worth their weight in gold.
 They are incredibly handy for cleaning up almost any mess you or your child can make on a road trip where you may or may not have water readily available.